-2019 2018

-£'000 £'000
+2020 £'000 2019 £'000

-Thames Water Limited 154,754 154,754
+Thames Water Limited 154,759 154,754

 Thames Water International Services Holdings Limited 69,242 69,242

 Thames Water International Services Limited 1,599 1,599

-Total 225,595 225,595
+Total 225,600 225,595

 Amounts owed to group undertakings relate to non-interest bearing, unsecured loans from other Group companies, which are repayable on demand but by no later than 30 August 2037.

-While the loans are repayable on demand, the Directors do not anticipate any repayment of the principal within one year.
+While the loans are repayable on demand, the Directors do not anticipate any repayment within 12 months and letters of comfort have been obtained from the counterparty to confirm that no repayment will be sought for at least 12 months from the date of signing of the financial statements.

-7. Retirement benefit obligation
+8. Retirement benefit obligation